seek-oss/sku/README.md

 - Use `sku build-ssr` to build your production assets.
 You can then run `node ./dist/server.js`.
 Your server will run at `http://localhost:xxxx`, where `xxxx` is `serverPort`.
 - Use `sku test-ssr` to test your application

+## Bundle Analysis

+`sku` comes with bundle analysis built in.
+A report is generated in the `/report` directory when `sku build` is run.

 ## Contributing

 Refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
 If you're planning to change the public API, please [open a new issue](https://github.com/seek-oss/seek-style-guide/issues/new) and follow the provided RFC template in the [GitHub issue template](.github/ISSUE_TEMPLATE.md).